LuisMerc4do/Webinterfaceguidelines/README.md

 - Input prefix and suffix decorations, such as icons, should be absolutely positioned on top of the text input with padding, not next to it, and trigger focus on the input
 - Toggles should immediately take effect, not require confirmation
 - Buttons should be disabled after submission to avoid duplicate network requests
+- Interactive elements should disable `user-select` for inner content
+- Decorative elements (glows, gradients) should disable `pointer-events` to not hijack events
+- Interactive elements in a vertical or horizontal list should have no dead areas between each element, instead, increase their `padding`

 ## Typography